AfendiNahak/note_saya/README.md

 # note_saya

-A Flutter application for final Exam of Mobile Framework Class.
+A Flutter application for the Final Examination of Mobile Framework Class.

 ## Getting Started